tilak34048/Book-order/README.md

 Run http://localhost:3000/signin
 Enter admin email and password and click signin

+#install monogodb
+Run mongod, mongo on your localsystem.
+Keep them in running state

 #Create Products
 Run http://localhost:3000/products
 Click create product and enter product info

+Create product by filling the required details.
+Now you can see products in your web app.

 soon it will be uploded to the heroku live server.